10 Things to do in Anaheim

 Typically the MLB season starts the first week of April, so keep that in mind if you like watching live sporting events.

 Here’s the Anaheim Angels schedule – http://m.angels.mlb.com/schedule/

-Fuel up that the Stadium Promenade
+Fuel up at the Stadium Promenade

 Regardless of what game you catch, check out the Stadium Promenade located across the Santa Ana River.
 It’s located within walking distance to both the Honda Center (Anahiem Ducks) and Angel Stadium.